Dr Jemaima Sipaea Tiatia-Seath

 PhD, DPH, MA (Hons), BA

-Jemaima Tiatia-Seath is currently Co-Head of School, Te Wānanga o Waipapa, School of Māori Studies and Pacific Studies, University of Auckland.
-She is of Samoan descent and has a community/public health background.
+Jemaima Tiatia-Seath is the Co-Head of School, Te Wānanga o Waipapa, School of Māori Studies and Pacific Studies, University of Auckland.
+She is of Samoan descent and has a public health background.
 She was one of six panellists on the New Zealand Government’s 2018 Mental Health and Addiction Inquiry.
-Her research interests include: Pacific Studies, mental health and wellbeing, Pacific suicide prevention and postvention, youth development, Pacific health inequities.
+Her research interests include: Pacific Studies, mental health, wellbeing, suicide prevention and postvention, youth development, Pacific health inequities.

 Research | Current